 Order Result Tracker: A system that stores laboratory observations obtained for the patients of the healthcare institution, registers all state changes in the results notified by Order Fillers.
 This actor stores observations the context of their Order or Order Group.
-This actor is involved in the
+This actor is involved in the LTW Profile

-LTW profile.
+2050 LTW Profile.